mapbox/mbxmapkit/MBTilesOverzoom/README.md

 `MBXMBTilesOverlay` provides overzooming.
-When `loadTileAtPath:result:` receives a request for tiles at a higher zoom than the MBTiles file's maximum zoom level, it will an appropriately scaled and cropped sub-tile from the MBTiles file's maximum zoom level.
+When `loadTileAtPath:result:` receives a request for tiles at a higher zoom than the MBTiles file's maximum zoom level, it will return an appropriately scaled and cropped sub-tile from the MBTiles file's maximum zoom level.
 Note that if the MBTiles file's metadata table provides an inaccurate maximum zoom level, overzooming will not work.

 In order for the tile overlay to appear on your map, your `MKMapView`'s